-The exercise involves auditing project’s quality requirements and results from quality control measurements.
-This is typically done by a team outside of project management team, and the goal of this exercise is to continuously improve quality processes, eliminate activities that do not add value and share best practices from other projects in the organization with the project team.
+The exercise of managing quality involves auditing project’s quality requirements and results from quality control measurements.
+The goal of this exercise is to continuously improve quality processes, eliminate activities that do not add value and share best practices from other projects in the organization with the project team.

 If process improvements are identified and are to be implemented on the project, then project manager raises a change request to make necessary changes to project management plan.